 Does taking mepolizumab while pregnant cause birth defects?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 It is not known if mepolizumab can cause birth defects.
-Animal studies done by the manufacturer have not shown an increase in the risk for birth defects.
+Animal studies done by the manufacturer have not shown an increase in the chance for birth defects.
 While this is reassuring, there are no well-controlled human studies looking at exposure to mepolizumab during pregnancy.

 Could taking mepolizumab cause other pregnancy complications?